thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 diplomat, Grotius (1583--1645), whose systematic treatise on the subject _De Jure Belli ac Pacis_ (The Law of War and Peace) first appeared in 1625.
-On account of this treatise, Grotius has sometimes been described as the " father of the law of nations ", although it is maintained by some that such a description is incorrect on the grounds that his debt to the writings of Gentilis is all too evident[^10/1] and that in point of time
+On account of this treatise, Grotius has sometimes been described as the "father of the law of nations ", although it is maintained by some that such a description is incorrect on the grounds that his debt to the writings of Gentilis is all too evident[^10/1] and that in point of time